 When questions arise about the medical fitness of a person with diabetes for a particular job, a health care professional with expertise in treating diabetes should perform an individualized assessment.
 The involvement of the diabetes health care professional should occur before any adverse employment decision, such as failure to hire or promote or termination.
 A health professional who is familiar with the person with diabetes and who has expertise in treating diabetes is best able to perform such an assessment.
 In some situations and in complex cases, an endocrinologist or a physician who specializes in treating diabetes or its complications is the best qualified health professional to assume this responsibility (4).
 The individual's treating physician is generally the health care professional with the best knowledge of an individual's diabetes.
 Thus, even when the employer utilizes its own physician to perform the evaluation, the opinions of the treating physician and other health care professionals with clinical expertise in diabetes should be sought out and carefully considered.
 In situations where there is disagreement between the opinion of the employee's treating physician and that of the employer's physician, the evaluation should be handed over to an independent health care professional with significant clinical expertise in diabetes.

-A medical evaluation of an individual with diabetes may occur only in limited circumstances (3).
-Employers may not inquire about an individual's health status—directly or indirectly and regardless of the type of job—before making a job offer, but may require a medical examination or make a medical inquiry once an offer of employment has been extended and before the individual begins the job.
-The job offer may be conditioned on the results of the medical inquiry or examination.
-An employer may withdraw an offer from an applicant with diabetes only if it becomes clear that he or she cannot do the essential functions of the job or would pose a direct threat (i.e., a significant risk of substantial harm) to health or safety and such threat could not be eliminated with an accommodation (a workplace change that enables a worker with a disability to safely and effectively perform job duties).
-Another situation in which a medical evaluation is permissible is when a problem potentially related to the employee's diabetes arises on the job and such problem could affect job performance and/or safety.
+Employers may not inquire about an individual's health status—directly or indirectly and regardless of the type of job—before making a job offer, but may require a medical examination once an offer of employment has been extended and before the individual begins the job.
+A medical evaluation of an individual with diabetes may occur in two different situations (3).
+The first is when the individual has been offered a job conditional on passing a medical examination.
+Such examinations must be limited to evaluating whether that individual can perform the functions of the particular job, with or without accommodation, and not solely based upon a diagnosis such as diabetes.
+The other situation in which a medical evaluation occurs is when a problem potentially related to the employee's diabetes arises on the job and such problem could affect job performance and/or safety.
 In this situation, a physician may be asked to evaluate the employee's fitness to remain on the job and/or his or her ability to safely perform the job.

-Employers also may obtain medical information about an employee when the employee has requested an accomodation and his or her disability or need for accommodation is not obvious.
-An employer should not rely on a medical evaluation to deny an employment opportunity to an individual with diabetes unless it is conducted by a health care professional with expertise in diabetes and based on sufficient and appropriate medical data.
+Both types of evaluations should be conducted by health care professionals with expertise in diabetes and based on sufficient and appropriate medical data.
 The information sought and assessed must be properly limited to data relevant to the individual's diabetes and job performance (3).
 The data needed will vary depending on the type of job and the reason for the evaluation, but an evaluation should never be made based only on one piece of data, such as a single blood glucose result or A1C result.
 Since diabetes is a chronic disease in which health status and management requirements naturally change over time, it is inappropriate—and medically unnecessary—for examiners to collect all past laboratory values or information regarding office visits whether or not related to diabetes.
 Only medical information relevant to evaluating an individual's current capacity for safe performance of the particular job at issue should be collected.
 For example, in some circumstances a review of an individual's hypoglycemia history may be relevant to the evaluation and should be collected.

 Information about the individual's diabetes management (such as the current treatment regimen, medications, and blood glucose logs), job duties, and work environment are all relevant factors to be considered.
 Only health care professionals tasked with such evaluations should have access to employee medical information, and this information must be kept separate from personnel records (3).